 I wondered to myself if I would ever choose the popular prescription-turned-over-the-counter vitamin-A derivative as my go-to complexion solution.
 Yes, many beauties like my former Vogue coworker Amanda Rodriguez, whose porcelain skin was as luminous as it was blemish-free, swore by its powers.
 But it was hard for me to forget a summer walk after trying out a new retinol-infused facial oil.
 With approximately 30 minutes of sun exposure under a generous layer of physical sunscreen, I procured a hyperpigmentation mustache that I could only attribute to the exact ingredient I’d been avoiding since high school, when it turned my acneic skin into a shallow scab.

 I caught wind of Ole Henriksen’s new skin-care launch with a retinol alternative the founder had stumbled across in India, a vegan plant extract called “bakuchiol” (which has become so buzzy, it’s even one of the 2019 Well+Good Trends) derived from the leaves and seeds of the Ayurvedic babchi herbal plant.
 So, I scooted over to the Madison Avenue hotel where they’d stationed their Los Angeles spa team (which touts an A-list roster with clients like Charlize Theron, Naomi Campbell, and Halle Berry) to perform dreamy facials with the new products.
-Henriksen, on site and energy levels at 100 percent, explained to me that his clients had complained to him for years about retinol’s “many” side-effects, like “dry, flaky, irritated, red, and extremely sun-sensitive skin” and noted that on top of it all, it wasn’t pregnancy safe.
+Henriksen, on site and energy levels at 100 percent, explained to me that his clients had complained to him for years about retinol’s “many” side-effects, like “dry, flaky, irritated, red, and extremely sun-sensitive skin”.
 While collagen stimulation and increased cell-turnover are great perks of these vitamin-A derivatives, the downsides have many shrugging it off.

 For the past several years, Henriksen’s team made it their mission to search the globe for an ingredient that nixed the “negative baggage,” and bakuchiol had presented a refreshing solution.
 “What we quickly learned, and clinical studies proved, is that bakuchiol brings the power of retinoids to everyone safely, without any of the negative side effects.
-It’s even safe for a woman to use during pregnancy,” he explained.
 He also noted bakuchiol’s “retinol-active benefits” including measured claims that it “improves skin brightness, helps to even skin tone including discoloration and dark spots, strengthens collagen, resulting in visibly firmer skin (meaning fewer fine lines), reduces appearance of open pores, and improves texture and smoothness.”

 I was soon led into a private suite where my aesthetician cleansed and steamed my face, then applied a bakuchiol-spiked Transform Plus Glow Cycle Retin-ALT Power Serum ($58) and Sleeping Crème ($55), its lemon sugar scent smelling faintly like a holiday, and I felt only the slightest tingle.
 Something about the lavender shade of the formula was immediately illuminating—so flattering, in fact, that I packed both products in my suitcase, carrying them back to Chicago for further inspection.